 RESEARCH & DEVELOPMENT

-“Minorities in general and African Americans in particular are still virtually invisible in all aspects of organized animal protection.” ~ Society and Animals
+“Minorities in general and African Americans, in particular, are still virtually invisible in all aspects of organized animal protection.”

 In her peer-reviewed study in Society and Animals, Dr. Sue-Ellen Brown validated the widely held but undocumented belief that few African Americans work in U.S. animal welfare organizations.